kahypar/kahypar/README.md

 KaHyPar is free software provided under the GNU General Public License (GPLv3).
 For more information see the [COPYING file][CF].

 We distribute this framework freely to foster the use and development of hypergraph partitioning tools.
-If you use KaHyPar in an academic setting please cite the following paper:
+If you use KaHyPar-R in an academic setting please cite the following paper:

     @inproceedings{shhmss2016alenex,
      author    = {Sebastian Schlag and